epfl-ada/ada-2023-project-goodgradeplease2023/English_average.md

 ![Branching](Website_Images/Percent_pageviews.png)

 Furthermore, when we compare the trends individually, we can still match the english to be the average, no matter how restrictive the lockdown was.
-However it matches the semi_restrictive the best with a reduction of 2.5, while the reduction had to be adjusted for the restrictive and unrestrictive to 2.
+However it matches the semi_restrictive lockdowns the best.

 ![Branching](Website_Images/Restrictive_2.png)
 ![Branching](Website_Images/Semi_25.png)